Retrieving boundaries with get_boundary()

 Here is another example using France.
 Only the EEZ bordering mainland

-France is retrieved if country_type = "country"
+France is retrieved if country_type = "country", but

-we also get all the
+setting country_type = "sovereign" we also get all the

 islands France has sovereignty over.